AhmadHamouda/transaction-service/README.md

 ## Business assumption covered by exist code:

-1) If old transaction out of the 60 seconds interval scope [old or future] it will reject from the everytime API and return 204.
+1) If old transaction out of the 60 seconds interval scope [old or future] it will reject from the every time API and return 204.

 3) Schedule Job run to delete old transactions